vinayykkumar/Narrative-Nexus-Dynamic-Text-Analytics-Infosys-Internship-Aug-2025/CONTRIBUTING.md

 - PowerShell JSON errors: build a hashtable and pipe to `ConvertTo-Json`.
 - Missing models: run the notebook to (re)generate artifacts.
 - spaCy model missing: `python -m spacy download en_core_web_sm`.
+ - Large datasets: don’t commit big files to git; keep them in `data/` locally and add to `.gitignore` or use Git LFS.
+ - Conflicts during rebase: resolve files, `git add`, then `git rebase --continue`.
+If stuck: `git rebase --abort` and try again or ask for help.

 ## Questions
 Open a GitHub Discussion or Issue, or tag a maintainer in your PR.